Codebear98/SocialBoard/README.md

 4. Open the project workspace
 5. Build & Run

-## The project demostrate
+## The project demostrates

-1. How MVVM fits into IGListKit
+1. How does MVVM look like with IGListKit
 2. Implement VM down to cell level
 3. Repo as model
 4. Moya example